Railroad switch: Temporary

 When a tram track is interrupted during repairs, a set of temporary points may be placed on top of existing track to allow trams to cross to the parallel track.
 These are known as Kletterweichen or Auflegeweichen in German, aiguillages californiens in French, and oplegwissels, klimwissels or Californische wissels in Dutch.
 They may be welded into place and allow trams to pass at walking pace.

 Speeds over turnouts

-Train speeds over turnouts are governed by a number of factors.
-As a general rule, the smaller the crossing angle of a turnout, the higher the turnout speed.
-Turnouts are usually rated numerically, which represents the ratio of divergence per length as measured at the frog.

 Higher-speed turnouts in the United States include: